We are now accepting submissions for the 34th Annual Tampa Bay International Gay & Lesbian Film Festival (TIGLFF) taking place October .

 Opening Night will be at the historic Tampa Theatre.
 This year's edition will be both in-person and virtual with the goal of all selected films being made available at a physical venue and through streaming.
 Films will be screened at venues in Tampa and St. Petersburg and encompass the whole Tampa Bay area.
 The streaming platform will be Eventive.

 The mission of the Festival is to showcase a selection of compelling film by, for, or about the LGBTQ+ community that Entertains, Empowers, and Enlightens the festival audience, as well as establishing a sense of community between the audience, filmmakers, and talent.

 TIGLFF was the most recent winner of the 2020 Creative Loafing Reader's poll Best of the Bay Film Festival

-*Named as a "Top 25" public event by the Tampa Bay Business Journal
+TIGLFF was also named as a "Top 25" public event by the Tampa Bay Business Journal.

 In addition, we give nominal Audience and Jury Awards in the categories of Narrative Feature, Documentary Feature and Short Film.